– Developments intended for occupancy by persons of a specific age group, usually 55 and older, or 62 and older.

 Early in 1995, the Farmers Home Administration was reorganized.
 As part of this reorganization the RHS now handles the mortgage functions of the former Farmers Home Administration.
 Collection of RHS data has been discontinued and was last published in our 2007 statistics.

-– The data include those made of masonry, tile, metal, or other permanently installed materials that are a fixed and integral part of the building, including gas, wood, and solid fuel burning varieties.
+– The data include fireplaces made of masonry, tile, metal, or other permanently installed materials that are a fixed and integral part of the building, including gas, wood, and solid fuel burning varieties.

 In concept, measurement is based on exterior dimensions.
 Measurements are taken to the outside of exterior walls for detached houses.
 Builders sometimes provide the gross square footage (based on exterior dimensions) of a detached structure.
 This footage usually does not contain unfinished space.
 However, in townhouses, the gross square footage often includes the whole lower level, even though that area might include a garage and unfinished rooms.
 For purposes of these statistics, where the floor area for a new house was reported based on interior dimensions, the figure is converted to exterior dimensions by multiplying by a standard conversion factor of 1.08.
 A standard conversion factor of 1.04 is used to convert figures to exterior dimensions where it was not known whether the reported area was based on exterior or interior dimensions.